juliaokataleko/teste-jump-laravel-api/README.md

  - Open the terminal

- - If you are in linux (Ubuntu) and did not add current user to the docker group, please run
+ - If you are in linux (Ubuntu) and you did not add current user to the docker group, please run

  ```bash
   sudo usermod -aG docker <username>
  ```

  - clone the repository:
  ```bash
  git clone https://github.com/juliaokataleko/teste-jump-laravel-api